tidyverse/tidyr/tests/testthat/_snaps/pivot-wide.md

       <error/rlang_error>
       Error in `pivot_wider_spec()`:
       !
-Applying `values_fn` to `value` must result in a single summary value per key. x Applying `values_fn` resulted in a value with length 2.
+Applying `values_fn` to `value` must result in a single summary value per key. i Applying `values_fn` resulted in a vector of length 2.

 # `names_vary` is validated